Undalevein/Funktion/README.md

 #### Relational Operators

+These operators can only be used inside the Chain of Questioning operator (more information below).

 | **Operator** | **Description**        | **Example** |
 | ------------ | ---------------------- | ----------- |
 | `==`         | Equals                 | `9 == 9`    |